-I love “Mildred” for it’s dogged lack of subtlety in the health department.
-It reminds me that when a character coughs, just once, in a pre-1960 Hollywood movie, you know that he or she will be dead in the next scene or certainly in the scene after that.
+I love “Mildred Pierce” for its lack of subtlety in the health care department.
+Watching it reminds me that when a character coughs, even just a single cough, in a pre-1960 Hollywood movie, you know that they will be dead in the next scene or certainly in the scene after that.
 Remember poor Elizabeth Taylor in “Jane Eyre”.
-From the first delicate Cough!, you knew she was a goner.
-Unfortunately, this very scenario plays out in “Pierce” with Veda’s younger sister Kay.
-You know, the good daughter.
-With just one Cough! we know that Kay’s fate is sealed and that her chances of surviving the trip to Big Bear with Veda and their unfaithful daddy Bert are slim!
+From that first delicate wheeze, you knew she was a goner.

 Unfortunately, this scenario plays out in “Pierce” with Veda’s younger sister, Kay.
 You know, the good daughter.
 With just one cough we know that Kay’s fate is sealed and that her chances of surviving the trip to Big Bear with Veda and their unfaithful daddy, Bert, are slim!